.KEYWORD ceeholster

 Ok, I’ve got to admit, when I first saw a picture of the e-Holster, I laughed so hard I almost cried.
 However, you’ve got to have a sense of humor if your real job is New Product Development for ladders, so perhaps my reaction was just an artifact of the mental state in which I live.

 The e-Holster is actually a great idea.
-(Remember how they laughed at Ford's horseless carriage?)
-Finally, there's a way to carry all my electronic stuff without having my belt drag my Dockers down all day!
+(Remember how they laughed at Ford’s horseless carriage?)
+Finally, there’s a way to carry all my electronic stuff without having my belt drag my Dockers down all day!
 The e-Holster puts your electronic "weapons" where they belong: out of the way but close at hand.
-The contraption is designed to allow your devices--from cell phones to MP3 players to Pocket PCs--to rest horizontally under your arms.
-The amply protective access flaps face forward, so with a quick "crrrkk" of tearing Velcro, you've got access to your personal electronics repertoire.
+The contraption is designed to allow your devices–from cell phones to MP3 players to Pocket PCs–to rest horizontally under your arms.
+The amply protective access flaps face forward, so with a quick "crrrkk" of tearing Velcro, you’ve got access to your personal electronics repertoire.
 Figure B shows the smooth removal of a PDA.

-You've got to get into it
+.H1 You’ve got to get into it

 When the e-Holster arrived at my house, I had my first challenge.
 Holy connected organizer, Batman!
 "Just how the blazes do we put this thing on?"
 I asked Bailey as I pulled out two of the e-Holsters from the shipping box.
 He gave me that same unhelpful, head-tilted look.
 I felt the intimidation a 12-year old girl must feel the first time she pulls a tangled mass of clips, straps, and dangly-bits from a Macy’s shopping bag.